florisred/Molucle-to-Mind/content/Neurosciences/Clinical Neuroscience/First Lecture HC4 MS.md

 ## Clinical presentation
 ### Female, 25yr
+- History / migraine
+- Episode of visual disturbances, unable to see using one eye
 - Slowly progressive weakness left leg, 2 weeks, now stable
-- History / migraine
 - NO/ paresis left leg, increases reflexes left leg
 - Could this be MS -> YES, seems to line up
 ### How do you diagnose it?